 Then one night suddenly he sat up from this coffin.
 After months of reflection and soul searching, a new perspective formed in his head, that was the start of his Neo-Confucian School of mind.

 He decided to teach, even though he might die next day in the jungle.
 He decided that wherever he was, however desperate the situation could be, he could always make a difference using his talent and gift.
-He started teaching the local tribes who knew hardly any Mandarin, how to speak and write Mandarin Chinese.
-Soon the word spread far and wide, people from neighbouring counties brought their children for his lessons on history, philosophy and so on; after all, who would want to miss out the opportunities of being taught by the best scholar in China?
+He started teaching the local ethnical tribes to speak and write Mandarin Chinese.
+Soon the word spread far and wide, people from neighbouring counties brought their children for his lessons on history, philosophy and so on; after all, who would like to miss out the opportunities of learning from the best scholar in China?
 Within a few years, many students in the entire province flocked to his place and he won the heart of all of them.

 In his life time, he faced many dangers, temptations and desperate situations, but he always remained true to his heart, committed to his students , and he cared about the people and stood up for what he believed, often at the risk of his own life and his political career.
 He remained faithful to his wife even though she bore him no children, in a culture where men were freely allowed to marry many wives and giving the husband no offspring was considered unforgivable sin for a woman.
 He was not enslaved by the desire for power, money, fame or sex.
 Eventually, he died of poor health after many years of winning every single battle for China.
 After he died, he was recognised as a Saint, just as he aspired to be when he was a teenager.

-For someone who lived a privileged life and then went through the valley of the shadow of death, he came back as a man who was refined and enlightened.
-His desperate situations only added to the depth of his character and deepened his understanding of life.
+For someone who lived a privileged life and then was stripped off everything he had in life and went through the valley of shadow of death, he came back as a man who was refined and enlightened.
+His suffering only added to the depth of his character and enriched his understanding of life.